Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences

-In this section, we prove that each 3DSMI problem of size~$n$ with no stable matching corresponds to a 3DSM problem of size~$8n$ with the same property.
-As was mentioned in the introduction, an analogous result with the multiplier~15 belongs to C.-K.~Lam and C.G.~Plaxton~\cite{Lam}.
-As a corollary, making use of results obtained by us in the paper~\cite{old} (see Lemma~\ref{ap} in the Appendix), we obtain concrete instances of the 3DSM problem of size~24 with no stable matching.
+In this section, we prove that each 3DSMI of size~$n$ with no stable matching corresponds to 3DSM of size~$8n$ with the same property.
+As was mentioned in the Introduction, an analogous result with the multiplier~15 belongs to C.-K.~Lam and C.G.~Plaxton~\cite{Lam}.
+As a corollary, making use of results obtained by us in the paper~\cite{old} (see Lemma~\ref{ap} in the Appendix), we obtain concrete instances of 3DSM of size~24 with no stable matching.

-Let us consider subgraphs of the weighted graph of the 3DSM problem, which include some vertices and edges of the initial graph.
+Let us consider subgraphs of the weighted graph of 3DSM, which include some vertices and edges of the initial graph.
 Let us first prove the Key Lemma~\ref{key1}.
-We ``attach'' one copy of the subgraph considered in this lemma to each vertex of the graph~$H$ that defines the 3DSMI problem with no stable matching.
+(We divide the proof into several separate parts).
+We ``attach'' one copy of the subgraph considered in this lemma to each vertex of the graph~$H$ that defines 3DSMI with no stable matching.